-38 45 programs were held for between 1000 and 2000 dinars, i.e. a total of 334 seminars, attended by 8051 participants.
+37 45 programs were held for between 1000 and 2000 dinars, i.e. a total of 334 seminars, attended by 8051 participants.
 76 programs were realized for between 2001 and 4000 dinars, 642 seminars were held, attended by 14014 participants.
 13 programs were realized for between 4001 and 6000 dinars, 220 seminars were held for 5394 participants.
 The price for specialized program of KUMA Politehnika - school for new technologies from Belgrade was 9600 dinars and it was attended by 17 participants.

-39Other towns had one to two organizations that organized a small number of offered programs and seminars: Open educational initiative from Jagodina (8), from Kragujevac, High Technical School of Vocational Studies (1) and Center for Professional Development of Employees in Education (4), Secondary Technical School from Sombor (4), Center for Professional Development in Kikinda (3), from Leskovac Center for Education and Social Inclusion (1) and the Agency for Education Marina and Jovan (3), Youth Research Center Gimnazijalac from Kraljevo (2), Creative Pedagogy from Pozarevac (2), Center for Professional Development from Šabac (2), from Sremski Karlovci - Karlovac Grammar School (1) and the Association of Informatics Teachers of Serbia (2), Preschool Gimnazion, Čačak (1), Teachers' Association Leskovac (1), Center for Education and Development Mionica (1), Association of Teachers VET Forum from Paraćin 1), Teacher Education Faculty in Prizren - Leposavić (1), Regional Center for Professional Development of Employees in Education from Smederevo (1), Preschool Institution Naša radost from Subotica (1), Mathematical Society of Serbia - Branch Velika Plana (1), Preschool Milka Dimanić from Vlasotince (1).
+38Other towns had one to two organizations that organized a small number of offered programs and seminars: Open educational initiative from Jagodina (8), from Kragujevac, High Technical School of Vocational Studies (1) and Center for Professional Development of Employees in Education (4), Secondary Technical School from Sombor (4), Center for Professional Development in Kikinda (3), from Leskovac Center for Education and Social Inclusion (1) and the Agency for Education Marina and Jovan (3), Youth Research Center Gimnazijalac from Kraljevo (2), Creative Pedagogy from Pozarevac (2), Center for Professional Development from Šabac (2), from Sremski Karlovci - Karlovac Grammar School (1) and the Association of Informatics Teachers of Serbia (2), Preschool Gimnazion, Čačak (1), Teachers' Association Leskovac (1), Center for Education and Development Mionica (1), Association of Teachers VET Forum from Paraćin 1), Teacher Education Faculty in Prizren - Leposavić (1), Regional Center for Professional Development of Employees in Education from Smederevo (1), Preschool Institution Naša radost from Subotica (1), Mathematical Society of Serbia - Branch Velika Plana (1), Preschool Milka Dimanić from Vlasotince (1).

-40Of the programs that were implemented directly, 23 were organized in one town and 12 in two.
+39Of the programs that were implemented directly, 23 were organized in one town and 12 in two.

-competence (115), much smaller numbers at two (34), three (19), four (18) and five competencies (1).
-It would be advisable to take into account linking several competencies when designing future programs.
-The most frequent competence in the program offer is III.1 (digital content creation), which can be seen in Graph 1.
-This finding is expected since in the first wave of the introduction of these programs, the greatest demand was for materials that teachers can use when working with students.
-Accordingly, it is not surprising that most of the programs are concentrated on the entire first area within DigComp, which relates to information and data literacy, then within the second area on interaction and cooperation through digital technologies (DK II.4).
-It is similar with the frequency of competence from the fifth area (safety) which refers to the health care and protection of well-being, mainly of children.
+of well-being, mainly of children.
 Interestingly, none of the offered programs contained competence V.1 (solving technical problems) or V.4 (identification of the gap in digital competencies).
 Also, the competencies contained in Nettiquete (II.5), as well as digital identity management were found in only one offered program.
 Two of all the offered programs highlighted the competence related to digital citizenship (II.3) and device protection (IV.1).
 A small number of programs also offered the development of competencies related to protection of personal data and privacy (IV.2).
-On the other hand, although it is shown here that few programs offer the development of competence II.2 (sharing through digital technologies), it seems that this competence is in some way contained in competence II.4, which implies not only the sharing of content by teachers or students, but also involvement and cooperation in the joint learning process.
-Please see Graph 1.
+On the other hand, although it is shown here that few programs offer the development of competence II.2 (sharing through digital technologies), it seems that this competence is in some way contained in competence II.4, which implies not only the sharing of content by teachers or students, but also involvement and cooperation in the joint learning process (See Graph 1).
 One third of the programs from the entire offer are dedicated to digital media, social networks and mobile phones.
 In this way, in addition to information, media literacy is implicitly included in the offer.

 When it comes to the realized programs, most of them were focused on the development of competencies III.1 - digital content creation (45), and II.4 - cooperation using digital technologies (30).
-Programs that developed competence I.2 (evaluation of data, information and digital content) mainly had as one of components - development of critical thinking, while those that integrated competence I.3 contained elements of data management for different purposes.
-Please see Graph 2.
+Programs that developed competence I.2 (evaluation of data, information and digital content) mainly had as one of components - development of critical thinking, while those that integrated competence I.3 contained elements of data management for different purposes (See Graph 2).